Battle of the Allia: Battle

-Sack
+Sack of Rome

 Account of Livy

 Livy provides a detailed account of the sack of Rome.
 The Gauls were dumbfounded by their sudden and extraordinary victory and did not move from the place of the battle, as if they were puzzled.
 They feared a surprise and despoiled the dead, as was customary for them.
 When they did not see any hostile action, they set off and reached Rome before sunset.
 They saw that the city gates were open and that the walls were unmanned.
 That was another surprise.
 They decided to avoid a night battle in an unknown town and encamped between Rome and the River Anio.
 The inhabitants of Rome were in panic and did not know that most of their soldiers had fled to Veii, instead of Rome, and thought that the only survivors were those who fled back to Rome and that they had only a tiny force.
 Realising that they were defenceless, they decided to send the men of military age, the able-bodied senators and their families to the Capitoline Hill with weapons and provisions to defend the fortress.
 The Flamen of Quirinus and the Vestal Virgins, who were priests, were to take "the sacred things of the State" away and continue to perform their sacred cults.
 The situation was so dire that the elderly were left behind in the city and former consuls stayed with them to reconcile them with their fate.
 However, many of them followed their sons to the Capitoline.
 No one had the heart to stop them.
 Many people fled to the Janiculum Hill just outside the city and then dispersed to the countryside and other towns.
 The Flamen of Quirinus and the Vestal Virgins could take only some of the sacred objects and decided to bury the rest under the chapel next to the Flamen's house.
 They set off to the Janiculum with what they could carry.
 Lucius Albinus, who was leaving the city on a wagon, saw them walking.
 He ordered his wife and children to get off and gave them and the sacred vessels of Rome a lift to Caere, an Etruscan city on the coast that was an ally of Rome.